DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

         });
     }
     ```

-1. For Bootstrap themes, call the [Clone()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxThemeBase-1.Clone(System.Action--0-)) method to add a Bootstrap theme stylesheet.
-Use the same approach if you want to apply your own stylesheets.
+3. For Bootstrap themes, call the [Clone()](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxThemeBase-1.Clone(System.Action--0-)) method to add a Bootstrap theme stylesheet.
+Use the same approach if you wish to apply your own stylesheets.

     ```cs
     public static readonly ITheme BootstrapDefault = Themes.BootstrapExternal.Clone(props => {